RudyMartin/dsai-2025/ASU/1-Sessions/1Ja - (2:30) - Lab 2 - Mission - Arduino Setup and Exercise.md

 ---

-## ✅ Step 2: Select the Correct Board
+## ✅ Step 2: Select the Correct Board AND PORT

 1. Go to **Tools > Board**.
 2. Select **"XIAO\_ESP32S3"** or **"ESP32S3 Dev Module"** if the former isn't available.

+3. HINT: Note that for serial communication with some board (FREENOVE) you will need to select the serial board number specific to your unit.

+4. For MAC users, the CH343 driver will always need to go to the official website to download the latest version, as older versions may not be suitable.
+This is the official download link: [http://www.wch-ic.com/search?t=all&q=ch343](http://www.wch-ic.com/search?t=all&q=ch343)

 ---